The Problem

 I think we all understand that using the same credentials between sites is a terrible idea (although 25% of us still do it).
 Using patterns in credentials is more secure but can be guessed, so not much safer.
 Experts all agree password length is the single most important safety measure you can take.
 Not using patterns is also growingly important.

 I’ve been on a quest to make managing my digital life easier.
 To help make hacks less impactful and stressful, I have rethought how I manage my credentials across my digital life and started the implementation, from scratch, of my new plan using the techniques that experts preach.
-I thought I’d share my plan as it has turned out to be liberating, much like how phone number management evolved at the end of the last century.
+I thought I’d share my plan as it has turned out to be liberating, much like how I don’t have to remember phone numbers anymore.

-To come up with a new plan I had to accept a couple of important facts:
+To come up with a new plan I had to accept some important facts:

 - Sites will continue to be hacked and my personal information will continue to be shared on the dark web.
 The only control I have to prevent this is to not use apps/websites, which isn’t the digital life I want.